| |

 Projected winner listed first

-District 1: Jo Bonner?
-(R)-inc (currently unopposed)
+District 1: Jo Bonner (R)-inc (unopposed)

 District 2: Martha Roby (R)-inc vs. Theresa Ford (D)